d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

 - The hero image and images for the different attractions were taken from [Pexels](https://www.pexels.com)

-- The text for the FAQ section on the index page was taken from Wikipedia
+- The text for the FAQ section on the index page was taken from Wikipedia.

 -->